srwriter/docs/docs/overview.md

 # About Type N Speak

-Simple type and speak tool to play back messages in different languages.
+Simple type and speak tool to voice messages in different languages.